ELing24/Fraud-Detection/README.md

 ## 💡 How to Run This Project

 1. Clone this repo
-2. Install dependencies (Python ≥ 3.8, pandas, scikit-learn, matplotlib, seaborn)
+2. Install dependencies Using Requirements.txt file (Python ≥ 3.8, pandas, scikit-learn, matplotlib, seaborn)
 3. Run the notebooks:
    - `clean_data.py`
    - `explore_data_analysis.ipynb`